Use Networks to Drive Culture Change. 1.

 From online payments to electric cars, Musk is often ahead of the curve.
 In February, he demonstrated his business savvy once more when he excelled at networking in a remote world.
 Using his Twitter account, which has 46.7 million followers, Musk sent a tweet to the Russian President Vladimir Putin and asked if he would like to join him for a conversation on the social networking app Clubhouse.
 Musk received an immediate reply from the Kremlin, stating the president was “interested”.
 What Is Your Social Networking Style?
 If the prospect of networking makes you anxious or uncomfortable, you’re not alone.

 ONA examines the structure of social relationships in a group to uncover the informal connections between people (figure 6).
 It is the science of making visible the key pathways of collaboration and information flow across these networks, beyond the often-hierarchical, formal reporting structures.
+ONA illuminates how work gets done and who is driving value, where collaboration is breaking down, where talent and expertise can be better leveraged, and where opportunities for diffusion and innovation are being lost.20 In designing adaptive workplaces, ONA can help leaders, managers, and workers understand how they work together, identify potential issues, and lead to actions that ensure the continued well-being and productive engagement of the workforce.
 Searching for Structure: Formal Organization Design as a Guide to Network Evolution (2017) Is top-down organization design worth attempting at all, or should organizations simply let their members learn which patterns of interaction are valuable by themselves, through a bottom-up process?

 Our analysis of an agent-based computational model shows that weak enforcement of even a randomly selected formal structure in a top-down manner can usefully guide the bottom-up emergence of networks of intraorganizational interactions between agents.
+In the absence of formal structure, interactions are prone to decline within organizations, because maintaining interactions requires coordination but breaking them does not.
 Comment bien réseauter en période de pandémie?
 Le «Réseautage Zoom» est à la portée de tous...